Innovation Management Processes – Figuring Out the Right One

 It is crucial to remember that instead of testing an existing product, you should start by testing the value proposition and core assumptions regarding the demand of your product or service.

 After you have validated your idea, this loop is repeated as many times as necessary, constantly testing and developing further the previous version of your product.
 With the help of this loop, you can validate your ideas and quickly learn where to direct your efforts without having to invest a ton of money and other resources.
+This can help increase your pace of innovation dramatically.

 Minimum Viable Product (MVP) is defined as the version of a new product a team uses to collect the maximum amount of validated learning about customers with the least effort.